 Dana is survived by his beloved wife Elsie, of Port Sydney; his dear children Kristianne, of Smiths Falls, and Timothy, of Port Sydney.
 Dana was the proud grandfather of Jacob, of Smith Falls.
 He was the cherished brother of Brenda Dennis, of North Vancouver, B.C., and dear brother-in-law of Ensio Neva (Jackie) of Ottawa, and Peter Neva (Tracey) of Huntsville.
 He is also survived by several nieces and nephews, whom he loved.
 We will all miss his quiet manner and dry sense of humour.

 Interment has taken place at Hutcheson Memorial Cemetery, and a memorial will be planned for later.

 For those wishing to make a memorial donation, the family asks that you please consider Orillia Soldiers Memorial Hospital, where Dana spent many months as an inpatient oveer the past three years; or Huntsville District Memorial Hospital, where he attended Dialysis Unit as an out-patient.

-To send flowers to the family or plant a tree in memory of Dana Terence May, please visit our floral store.
+To send flowers to Dana's family, please visit our floral store.